 Nonpoint Source Program (NPS)

-The Region's NPS Program in part implements the statewide Plan for California's Nonpoint Source Pollution Control Program, and is consistent with the statewide Policy for Implementation and Enforcement of the Nonpoint Source Pollution Control Program.
+The Region's NPS Program implements the statewide Nonpoint Source Pollution Implementation Plan, and is consistent with the statewide Policy for Implementation and Enforcement of the Nonpoint Source Pollution Control Program.

 - Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (5/04)

 Explains how the NPS Program Plan will be implemented and enforced and, in so doing, fulfills the requirements of California Water Code (CWC) section 13369 (a)(2)(B).

 In the 2020-2025 NPS Program Implementation Plan, the Lahontan Regional Board (Water Board) has identified seven priority topic areas to focus its NPS pollution control efforts.
 Those priority areas are:

 - Climate Change

 - Forestry, Wildfire, and Fuels Reduction

 - Harmful Algal Blooms

 - Onsite Wastewater Treatment Systems